Why Study Jazz at NCC?

 Answer: Chicago has long been known as one of the major international centers for the art of jazz.
 North Central College is located in the Chicago suburb of Naperville, Illinois.
 We are just close enough to the city to enjoy its many advantages and just far enough away to avoid any disadvantages.
 Indeed, the Chicago Metra Train Station is located at the north end of our campus, and our jazz studies students certainly take advantage of this convenience.
 We believe that it defies logic to study jazz at a location that is nowhere near a jazz center.

 Question: Are any jazz ensembles led by students, graduate assistants or secondary faculty?

 Answer: At NCC, all jazz ensembles are lead by primary jazz faculty only.

 Question: Will I be taking my applied lessons with the primary jazz faculty member, or with a graduate student or a secondary faculty member?

 Answer: At NCC, all applied jazz lessons are given by primary jazz faculty.
 When any of our faculty’s schedules is full, we close enrollment until openings become available.

-FINALLY, we highly recommend that you schedule a personal visit day through the office of admissions to spend a day with the jazz studies program to attend classes, rehearsals and perhaps, take a private lesson with a jazz faculty member.
+FINALLY, we highly recommend that you schedule a personal visit day through the Office of Admissions to spend a day with the jazz studies program to rehearsals and perhaps, take a private lesson with a jazz faculty member.
 It also affords you the opportunity to meet our jazz faculty and the jazz students in the program.
 We believe that this is an extremely important aspect in your search for a suitable program.
-Education in the arts is generally a mentoring process ….a great deal of one-on-one time spent between teacher and student.
+Education in the arts is generally a mentoring process…. a great deal of one-on-one time spent between teacher and student.
 Personal chemistry is a very important element contributing to the success or failure of the process.